Nathan-J-22450784/NLP-Insights-Capstone/README.md

 This will clone the repo into ./NLP-Insights-Capstone, create a venv, install deps, download spaCy models, run migrations, (optionally) prep Ollama, then start backend + frontend.
 If the repo is already cloned it will rebase it to ensure it is up to date.

-### To automate the following Prerequisits and Installation process simply refer to the README-setup-py.md and follow two steps:
+### To automate the following Prerequisites and Installation process simply refer to the README-setup-py.md and follow two steps:

 ### 1. Clone the repository
 git clone https://github.com/Nathan-J-22450784/NLP-Insights-Capstone.git